We may earn money or products from the companies mentioned in this post. Merci!

-We’ve shrunk the classic quiche Lorraine into bite size quiche Lorraine and transformed a traditional entrée into finger food!
+Bite Size Quiche Lorraine – We’ve shrunk the classic quiche Lorraine into bite size portions and transformed a traditional entrée into finger food!

-As a rule, an authentic recipe does not include cheese or onions…of any kind and the liquid ingredient is limited to cream not milk.
+As a rule, an authentic recipe does not include cheese or onions of any kind,.
+The liquid ingredient is limited to cream not milk.

 The original quiche ingredients are heavily influenced by the gastronomy of the Lorraine region of France.
 Needless to say, the influence of German cuisine is just as important in this corner of the country.